Home > Hidden Collections > Apply for an Award

 Partnerships might also be with community organizations and groups represented in collections.
 Community members should have avenues to give feedback on the project and recipient organizations should commit to soliciting and integrating that feedback into their approach in a way that honors community members’ lived experiences, especially in cases where organizations are led and staffed by individuals who are not members of the represented communities themselves.

 Building authentic partnerships takes thoughtfulness and time.
-If you are seeking a collaborator to work with you formally on a Digitizing Hidden Collections project, we recommend reaching out to your known network of organizations, especially targeting organizations that may have expertise or resources that compliment your own.
+If you are seeking a collaborator to work with you formally on a Digitizing Hidden Collections project, we recommend reaching out to your known network of organizations, especially targeting organizations that may have expertise or resources that complement your own.
 Listservs, message boards, and social media may offer ways to make connections or gather potential contacts within an organization that may be unfamiliar to you.

 Digitization is only the first step when considering expanding access to materials; organizations should be prepared to sustain the digital resources over time.
 The DLF Digitizing Special Formats wiki provides a number of resources to consider when planning for a digitization project.
 Exploring the standards established by associations and organizations, such as Digital Preservation at the Library of Congress, could also help you consider important questions in the planning stages of your project.
 Consider the viability of providing access through digital collection aggregators or other platforms outside your own organization and implementing technical and description standards that will help your collection live within the increasingly interconnected landscape of digital collections.